What are term deposits and how do they work?

 - The ideal term for your term deposit

-- How easy it is to open up a term deposit with a particular provider
+- How easy it is to open up a term deposit with the provider

 - Whether the bank or financial institution offers loyalty bonuses or better rates for existing customers